mtw/mtw.github.io/Pelican/content/publications/papers/Indications_for_a_Moonlighting_Function_of_Translation_Factor_aIF5A_in_the_Crenarchaeum_Sulfolobus_Solfataricus.rst

 ###############################################################################################################
 :summary: Indications for a Moonlighting Function of Translation Factor aIF5A in the Crenarchaeum Sulfolobus Solfataricus
 :title: A novel function of translation factor aIF5A in Sulfolobus solfataricus
-:description: Translation factor a/eIF5A, which is highly conserved in Eukarya and Archaea, appears to be a moonlighting protein that might be involved in protein synthesis as well as in RNA metabolism.
+:description: Eukarya and Archaea share the conserved translation factor a/eIF5A, suggesting its potential dual role in both protein synthesis and RNA metabolism

 :breadcrumb: / Home